cloudify-cosmo/cloudify-dev/guides/dev-environment/README.md

 (cloudify-cosmo)10:14:43 (master) ~/dev/src/cloudify-cosmo/cloudify-cli$ git pull origin master
 ```

 On every directory.
-Its up to you when you wish to update your own branch with the latest changes from *master*, to do so run the following (after you've synced the master branch):
+It's up to you when you wish to update your own branch with the latest changes from *master*, to do so run the following (after you've synced the master branch):

 ```bash
 (cloudify-cosmo)10:14:43 (master) ~/dev/src/cloudify-cosmo/cloudify-cli$ git checkout <branch_name>